We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Conclusion

-Anyone who wants to make a salary comparison for their annual net income should start with the median U.S. salary for their demographic.
-Although the numbers may vary, this is a great way of determining whether they’re making a competitive salary or not.
-It’s also helpful for those who want to know how much the average American makes.
+Anyone who wants to compare their annual income should start with the median U.S. salary for their occupation and demographic.
+Although the numbers may vary, this is a great way to determine whether they're making a competitive salary.
+It's also helpful for those who want to know the average American income.
+Remember, census data can provide an estimate, but many factors influence the median U.S. salary.

 faq-icon